Appearance

 Sticky Headers

-By default, a myDBR report uses sticky headers, where the report table element headers stay on the screen when the user scrolls the document.
-You can disable this by adding the class 'fixedheader' to the result set.
+By default, a myDBR report uses sticky headers, where the table headers stay fixed on the screen as the user scrolls the document.
+You can disable this behavior by adding the CSS class fixedheader to the result set.

 Lock Leftmost Columns